fbpx

 South Africa: Art, Ecology & Social Justice

-This course is cross-listed as MUL990S (Extradisciplinary) and ARV990S (Arts).
+This course is cross-listed as MUL990S (Extradisciplinary).
 See the course description for MUL990S (Extradisciplinary) in the Extradisciplinary section of the catalog.

 Min-Max Credit Hours: 1.0-1.0